Multi-Objective Reinforcement Learning for Tactical Decision Making for Trucks in Highway Traffic: Experimental results

-\section{Experimental Results}
+\section{Experimental results}

-In this section, we present results from experiments conducted using the proposed MORL framework in a custom multi-objective RL environment that we developed for truck driving in a highway simulation.
+In this section, we present results from experiments conducted using the proposed MORL framework in the multi-objective RL environment that we developed for highway truck driving.
 Our GPI-LS MOPPO algorithm is implemented on top of the MORL-Baselines toolkit \cite{felten2023toolkit}.
-The implementations of MORL and the environment are provided as open-source\footnote{Source Code: \url{https://github.com/deepthi-pathare/morl_and_sumo_gym_env/}}.
+The implementations of MORL and the environment are provided as open-source.\footnote{Source Code: \url{https://anonymous.4open.science/r/morl_and_sumo_gym_env-AC6C/README.md}} All experimental settings including hyperparameter values are given in \autoref{app:exp_sett}.